LuanaVLins/whatsapp_bot/README.md

 # Desafio Bot PyBr

-Python package for a BotCity bot.
+Developed in Python with BotCity Studio